 In this day and age, hardly anyone needs proof that software testing is crucial to its success.
-If you are still unconvinced, however, here is an example: in 2015, a military airbus A400M had a fatal crash that was later discovered to have been caused by a programming fault.
+However, if you are still unconvinced, here is an example: in 2015, a military airbus A400M had a fatal crash that was later discovered to have been caused by a programming fault.
 Could it have been prevented with more extensive testing?
 The experts seem to think so.

-Although not all bugs have such tragic consequences, trying to save money on testing often results in the maintenance costs skyrocketing later on.
-And it seems that more and more software development companies – in Poland and abroad – are aware of that, as the demand for both manual and automation QA testers is growing steadily.
+Not all bugs have such tragic consequences.
+Although, trying to save money on testing often results in the maintenance costs skyrocketing later on.
+And it seems that more and more software development companies – in Poland and abroad – are aware of that.
+Because it’s a fact that the demand for both manual and automation QA testers is growing steadily.
 So much, that according to the 2019 research by MarketsandMarkets, in the next five years the global automation testing market is expected to double its value, showing an 18% annual growth.

 Finances are one thing, but there seems to be more to testing than that.
 In 2018, a QA analyst was voted the second happiest profession according to the Careerbliss ranking.
-And since the job of a tester seems to be satisfying, well-paid, and in demand, it’s no wonder that more and more people are considering it as a career choice.
+No wonder that more and more people are considering it as a career choice.
+Nowadays, the job of a tester seems to be satisfying, well-paid, and in demand.
 But with that inevitably comes a question – what do I need to be a successful QA tester?

-As our software house in Poznań hires some truly experienced and passionate QA specialists, we asked them what traits and skills they find the most important in their daily work.
+Our software house in Poznań hires some truly experienced and passionate QA specialists.
+We asked them what traits and skills they find the most important in their daily work.
 With their help, we have prepared a list of 11 qualities that every tester should possess – read it and find out if you have what it takes.

 The question that lies at the heart of QA testing is “What happens if…?”.
-What happens if I put numerals in the “First name” field or if I press Back right after sending my form?
-A good QA tester cannot just assume that a feature works as intended, as that is the first step to miss a potential problem.
+What happens if I put numerals in the “First name” field or if I press Back after sending my form?
+A good QA tester cannot just assume that a feature works as intended.
+It is the first step to miss a potential problem.
 They should be able to look at software from many different angles and test scenarios that no one else would even think of.

 - Strong communication skills